UGentBiomath/COVID19-Model/data/README.md

 + `wave1.xlsx`, ..., `wave8.xlsx` : contain the interaction matrices under lockdown measures in Belgium.
 There is one spreadsheet per survey wave.
 The dates of the surveys were (wave 1 - 8): ['24-04-2020','08-05-2020','21-05-2020','04-06-2020','18-06-2020','02-07-2020','02-08-2020','02-09-2020'].
 Each spreadsheet has two tabs to distinguish between the nature and duration of the contact.
 The data were extracted using a beta version of the social contact rates data tool made by Lander Willem, SOCRATES.
 The data are not yet publically available.
 For the extraction of the data, weighing by age, weighing by week/weekend were used and reciprocity was assumed.

-##### Demographic

-+ `Age pyramid of Belgium.csv` contains the most recent (January 1st, 2020) age pyramid of Belgium.
-Given as the number of individuals per gender and per 5 year age bins.
-Retreived from https://statbel.fgov.be/en/themes/population/structure-population

-+ `TF_SOC_POP_STRUCT_2020.xlsx` contains the most recent (January 1st, 2020) structure of the Belgian population, per age and per municipality.
-This is used to extract the spatially and age-stratified population `initN`.
-Retrieved from https://statbel.fgov.be/nl/open-data/bevolking-naar-woonplaats-nationaliteit-burgerlijke-staat-leeftijd-en-geslacht-10

 #### Mobility
 ##### Google